Vandesm14/CC-Twigs/pkgs/turt/README.md

   - [ ] **Obstruction:** A 3D box that defines an area the turtle cannot work in
   - [ ] **Subtraction:** A 3D box that cuts through an **Obstruction** and allows the turtle to work in that area (a boolean subtraction)
   - [ ] **Dig:** A 3D box that defines an area the turtle will dig (does not matter if it is obstructed or not)
+  - [ ] **Home:** The start point for the turtle.
+The turtle will return to this point when it is done with it's job or if an issue occurs
   - [ ] Each system counts as a **Zone**, which can contain a list of **actions** that the turtle will perform in that zone
   - [ ] Actions can be tied to specific events such as **beforeMove**, **afterMove**, etc